IzabellaLopes/pokemon-card-catcher/README.md

 ### Features

-The website consists of a home page, a game page, as well as 404 and 500 error pages.
+The website consists of a home page, a game page, as well as 404 error pages.

 #### Existing Features